draganovdimitar2/chat_api/README.md

    * Save both tokens for WebSocket connections

 ## 💬 Connecting to Chat
+Because this project currently lacks a frontend interface, you can connect to the chat using a WebSocket client.
 1. WebSocket Setup
    * Open [Hoppscotch WebSocket Client](https://hoppscotch.io/realtime/websocket)
-   * Configure connection with both users:
+   * Connect using each user's token:
       ```bash
       ws://localhost:8000/chat/ws?token=YOUR_TOKEN_HERE
       ```
-    * Press connect and start chatting :)
+    * Press Connect and start chatting :)

 ## 🔮 Future Improvements
 1. Frontend Development 👥